pimutils/vdirsyncer/docs/claws-mail.md

 conflict_resolution = "b wins"
 ```

-First of all in the general section, we define the status folder path, for some logging information from vdirsyncer.
+First of all in the general section, we define the status folder path, for discovered collections and generally stuff that needs to persist between syncs.
 In the local section we define, that all contacts should be sync in a single file, because claws-mail save all contacts in singlefiles,
 and the path for the contacts.
 In the online section you must change the url, username and password to your setup.
 In the last section we configurate that in conflict situation, the online contacts win.